 Evidence: your passport

-Evidence: certificate or results transcript plus a statement of comparability from UK NARIC confirming that the qualification meets or exceeds the level of a UK degree.
+Evidence: certificate or results transcript plus a statement of comparability from Ecctis (formerly UK NARIC) confirming that the qualification meets or exceeds the level of a UK degree.

 You have completed a degree in the UK